-3. Sort through your different feelings
+3. Identify and understand your feelings

 It is important to take care of yourself and your loved ones, to make sure you eat well, exercise, fresh air and good sleep.
 All of this is very important for mental health and recovery.

 Writing down difficult thoughts and feelings works well for some.